Municipal Rezoning and Land Use Proposal (2018)

 Activity 2: UNB is seeking to lease land for potential placement of an antenna tower within the UNB Woodlot on the southeast side of the Trans-Canada Highway within the City of Fredericton limits and adjacent to the Village of New Maryland.
 No municipal plan or zoning amendments are required to support this development.

-UNB will be hosting information sessions on Feb.
+UNB hosted information sessions on Feb.
 12 and 13 to give the public, faculty, staff, and students an opportunity to offer feedback and ask questions about these activities.
-Information sessions will be held at the following times and locations:

 - Monday, Feb.
 12 from 6-9 p.m. at the Grant Harvey Community Room, 600 Knowledge Park Drive.
 Open to the public.